 From 1 wave (quietest) to 3 waves (noisiest) & decibel (dB) level

-Exterior tire noise is measured in decibels (dB) and compared with current European tire pass-by noise levels and those to be introduced in 2016.
+Exterior tire noise is measured in decibels (dB) and compared with European tire pass-by noise levels introduced in 2016.

 Noise levels are established by size, with narrower tires challenged by lower targets than wider tires.
 While the dB level is quantifiable, the tire's ability to comply with EU regulations (number of sound waves) can only be compared between tires of the same size.

-1 black sound wave: Already 3dB below the 2016 European limit
+1 black sound wave: 3dB or more below the European requirement

-2 black sound waves: Already compliant with the 2016 European limit
+2 black sound waves: Between the European requirement and 3dB below

-3 black sound waves: Compliant with the 2012 European limit
+3 black sound waves: Above the European target

 A tire rated one wave is half as noisy as a tire rated with two waves.
 Pass-by noise is measured from the sides of the road with a vehicle traveling 50 mph (80kph) with the engine switched off.

-While the new EU label will provide quantifiable ratings regarding the three required criteria, there are many other important tire performance factors for drivers to consider, including:
+While the EU label provides quantifiable ratings regarding the three required criteria, there are many other important tire performance factors for drivers to consider, including:

 Always consider all tire characteristics that will help you to select the tires that best meet your driving needs.